Kings & Queens of the Underground

-Kings & Queens of the Underground is the eighth studio album by the English rock musician Billy Idol, released on 17 October 2014 by BFI Records.
+Kings & Queens of the Underground is the eighth studio album by the English rock singer Billy Idol, released on 17 October 2014 by BFI Records.
 It was Idol's first album of new material since Devil's Playground (2005).
 It debuted at number 34 on the Billboard 200, becoming Idol's highest-debuting album to date, and number 9 on the Billboard Top Rock Albums chart for the week of 8 November 2014.
 Videos were released for the songs "Can't Break Me Down" and "Save Me Now".